JasonKretzer/Learning-Golang/README.md

 # Learning-Go
-A place to put code while learning Go.
+A place to put code while learning the basics of Go.

 Each folder represents what I wrote as part of watching different learning videos.
 I focused on practicality over theory for the videos that were chosen.
 Care was taken to add relevant comments and provide extra elements not in the videos to draw more parallels with other languages.